 - Cinnamon: A little added cinnamon just adds to the amazing blend of flavors.

 - Pure vanilla extract: Also adds to the incredible mix of flavors.

 - Chopped walnuts: Chopped walnuts with an extra drizzle of pure maple syrup and dabs of vegan butter are added at the end to create an incredible topping.

-This healthy baked oatmeal is one of those great breakfast recipes that you can prep ahead of time to pop in the oven the next morning.
+This healthy baked oatmeal recipe is one of those great breakfast recipes that you can prep ahead of time to pop in the oven the next morning.

 - Preheat oven: Preheat oven to 350 degrees.

 - Prepare baking dish: Lightly butter (using vegan butter or coconut oil) one 8×8 inch baking dish (you can also spoon mixture into ramekins to make individual baked oatmeal cups).

 - Whisk ingredients: Whisk together the ingredients, except the fruit.
 Gently fold in the bananas and berries and pour mixture into prepared baking dish.

 - Topping: Sprinkle chopped walnuts over the top with a drizzle of pure maple syrup and dabs of vegan butter.
 This creates a really delicious topping when baked.

 - Bake: Bake for 35-40 minutes or until the top is golden.